It’s said the 2010 World Cup final was won on the playing fields of La Masia.

 Senior Caps: 32

 Talk about enjoying a second wind at international level.
 Luuk de Jong, who emerged as a smart ‘number nine’ at FC Twente, played a handful of games for Oranje before the summer of 2013 but his appearances in the forthcoming years were few and far between.
-However, since joining Sevilla from PSV Eindhoven, where he lifted four Eredivisie titles, De Jong has forced his way back, initially a bench option the Swiss-born striker (for now at least) is the Netherlands’ first-choice marksman though he’s yet to net under De Boer.
+However, since joining Sevilla from PSV Eindhoven, where he lifted four Eredivisie titles, De Jong has forced his way back, initially a bench option the Swiss-born striker for a while became the Netherlands’ first-choice marksman under the recently departed De Boer.

 Current Club: Feyenoord